 Would you like to read this post in Spanish?
 Click here!
-The use of teabags is a controversial topic that might lead to heated debates between teabag lovers and those who are whole leaf loose tea advocates.
-Not only because the teabags are seen as a source of waste generation but also because the tea leaves cannot be brewed properly encased inside the little pouches.
+The use of teabags is a controversial topic for some, that might lead to heated debates between teabag lovers & those who like me, are whole leaf loose tea advocates.
+Not only because the teabags are seen as a source of waste generation, but also because the tea leaves cannot be brewed properly encased inside the little pouches.

-In addition, generally speaking, the teas commercialized in teabags is not usually of the highest quality.
+In addition, generally speaking, the tea commercialized in teabags is not usually of the highest quality.
 Teabags are for the most part rather cheap, in order to be profitable, the tea contained in the teabags cannot be that expensive.
 Otherwise, there is no profit to be made.

-The teabags are used in replacement of an infuser, mainly for convenience.
-It is super easy, just boil water at 100 degrees Celsius, grab a teabag and toss it unceremoniously inside the cup.
+Teabags are used in replacement of an infuser, mainly for convenience.
+It is super easy, just boil some water, grab a teabag & toss it unceremoniously inside the cup.
+That's it, done!
 However, how good is the taste of a tea brewed using a teabag?
-By my own experience, rather poor I would say.
+Judging by my own experience, rather poor I would say.
 What are the disadvantages of using teabags?

-Tea leaves need space to open, breath and release their components, they cannot do this when brewed inside a narrow enclosure such a teabag.
-While how good a brew tastes doesn't only depend on where it was brewed, the quality of tea is a really important factor, yet by moving out from teabags into teapots we are already improving our brew.
-Other reasons to take into account against the use of teabags in tea brewing is the amount of unwanted chemicals such as bleaches & small particles contained in the materials used to manufacture the teabags themselves.
-These undesirable chemicals could not only affect the taste of the brewing plus could be damaging for our bodies.
-In 2019, a group of Canadian scientist found out that plastic teabags shed billions of micro-plastic particles into the brew.
+Tea leaves need space to open, breath & release their components, they cannot do this efficiently when brewed inside a narrow enclosure such a teabag.
+While how good a brew tastes doesn't only depend on where it was brewed, the quality of tea is a really important factor, by moving the tea out from teabags & brewing it in teapots we are already improving our brew considerably.
+Another reason to take into account to support our argument against the use of teabag is the number of unwanted chemicals such as bleaches & small particles contained in the materials used to manufacture the teabags themselves.
+These undesirable chemicals could not only affect the taste of the brew but could also be damaging our bodies if ingested.
+In 2019, a group of Canadian scientists found out that plastic teabags shed billions of micro-plastic particles into the brew.
 These particles could be harmful to the human body.
-While more research is needed it is advisable to skip using plastic teabags altogether.
+While more research is needed on this topic, it is advisable to skip using plastic teabags altogether.

-Many people use teabags since they find tea brewing the proper way annoying.
-Actually, brewing tea should be a pleasure, a time of the day reserved to prepare a cup of tea while reflecting on life occurrences, on our inner life, on ourselves.
+Many people use teabags since they find brewing tea the proper way annoying.
+In my eyes, brewing tea should be a pleasure, a time of the day reserved to prepare a cuppa while reflecting on life occurrences, on our inner life, on ourselves.
 A time to relax, to enjoy, to savour our tea brew, to be present in this moment.